smartFox-Rohan-Kulkarni/my-first-repo/README.md

 # Rohan Kulkarni
 ### Geography
-I live in the city beautiful of Pune previously known as Poona, is a metropolis in the Indian State of Maharashtra.
+I live in the beautiful city called Pune previously known as Poona, is a metropolis in the Indian State of Maharashtra.

 ### Reading
 Three of my favorite books are: